 conductor germany I austria I switzerland

-Markus Stenz has been Principal Conductor of the Netherlands Radio Philharmonic Orchestra since 2012 and Principal Guest Conductor of the Baltimore Symphony Orchestra since the 2015/16 season.
-Since January 2017, he has also been Conductor in Residence with the Seoul Philharmonic Orchestra.
+Markus Stenz is Principal Conductor of the Netherlands Radio Philharmonic Orchestra, Principal Guest Conductor of the Baltimore Symphony Orchestra, and Conductor-in-Residence of the Seoul Philharmonic.

 His previous positions have included General Music Director of the City of Cologne and Gürzenich-Kapellmeister (posts he relinquished in the summer of 2014), Principal Guest Conductor of the Hallé Orchestra (2010-2014), Artistic Director and Chief Conductor of the Melbourne Symphony Orchestra (1998-2004), Principal Conductor of London Sinfonietta (1994–1998) and Artistic Director of the Montepulciano Festival (1989–1995).
 In 2000 he took the Melbourne Symphony on their first European tour including concerts in Munich, Cologne, Zurich and Salzburg, and in 2008 visited China with the Gürzenich Orchestra and conducted their first ever BBC Prom at the Royal Albert Hall.
 He later returned to China with Cologne Opera for two cycles of Wagner’s Ring in Shanghai, and Mozart’s Don Giovanni in Beijing both with the Gürzenich Orchestra.